 Since ShellShock can affect so many different devices, and because there are many applications that expose Bash, quickly finding and remediating this critical vulnerability across multiple machines can be a daunting task.

-All Tripwire vulnerability management products, including IP360, PureCloud and SecureScan, provide authenticated and unauthenticated checks for Bash.
+All Tripwire vulnerability management products, including IP360, and PureCloud, provide authenticated and unauthenticated checks for Bash.
 Tripwire Enterprise also provides coverage for Bash ShellShock using custom rules and policies.
-In addition to this comprehensive coverage, Tripwire VERT has also released a free tool that can be used to detect Bash on a wide variety of devices and applications.

 “Despite Heartbleed, it is rare for a vulnerability to be both as extensive and severe as the Bash bug,” said Tim Erlin, director of IT security and risk strategy for Tripwire.